lkwhite/lab-website-new/_pages/about.md

 mission to discover fundamental principles of RNA regulation and apply them in creative ways to improve human health.

-Major efforts in the lab focus on biology of RNA damage and repair using a combination of method development, bioinformatics, genetics, biochemistry, and cell biology.
+A major effort in the lab focuses on the biology of RNA damage and repair using a combination of method development, bioinformatics, genetics, biochemistry, and cell biology.
 Over the past ten years we have developed [new sequencing approaches](https://pubmed.ncbi.nlm.nih.gov/26001965/) to identify damaged RNAs